HeeminTV/fur2mp3/README.md

   - `midiMaxSize` : Set the maximum size of `.mid` files
   - `defaultStatus` : Set the status message to use when the bot is in an idle state rather than rendering
   - `GPU` : Determines which GPU to use in oscilloscope rendering mode

+  - `label` : "true" enables text labels in oscilloscope rendering, any other value disables them.
+  - `lineWidth` : Set line width when rendering oscilloscope

 # Things to know
 By default, when this bot starts, it copies all files inside `tobuild\` to `build\`.
 So you will need to modify `tobuild\index.js` and not `build\index.js`.